VictoriaGross/EMBL_upscaling_project/README.md

 input_raw_file | path to the raw dataset that needs segmentation dataset_raw | internal dataset input_mem_file | membrane prediction
 need_stitching_supervoxels | True if cubes of supervoxels need to be stitched to get one file covering the whole dataset.
-            if False, provide path to the already stitched file in sv_path input_sv_path | if need to stitch supervoxels, path to folder with blocks of supervoxels sv_pattern | if need to stitch supervoxels, pattern of supervoxel file names ({z}_{y}_{x}.h5) step_sv | steps along each axis used for generation of supervoxels overlap_sv | size of the overlap along each axis used for generation of supervoxels smart_stitch_sv | if True, stitching will be done in a way to oversee overlapping objects in the overlap zone; if False, center cubes will be concatenated sv_path | path to stitched supervoxels file n_threads | number of threads for multithreading beta | value of beta parameter for multicut segmentation result_pattern | pattern for writing results (mc_{z}_{y}_{x}.h5)
+If False, provide path to the already stitched file in sv_path input_sv_path | if need to stitch supervoxels, path to folder with blocks of supervoxels sv_pattern | if need to stitch supervoxels, pattern of supervoxel file names ({z}_{y}_{x}.h5) step_sv | steps along each axis used for generation of supervoxels overlap_sv | size of the overlap along each axis used for generation of supervoxels smart_stitch_sv | if True, stitching will be done in a way to oversee overlapping objects in the overlap zone; if False, center cubes will be concatenated sv_path | path to stitched supervoxels file if need_stitching_supervoxels is False n_threads | number of threads for multithreading beta | value of beta parameter for multicut segmentation result_pattern | pattern for writing results (mc_{z}_{y}_{x}.h5)